-TEXRail passenger service started on Thursday, January 10, 2019 providing service to Fort Worth, North Richland Hills, Grapevine and DFW Airport.
-North Richland Hills' stations are located at:
+TEXRail provides daily passenger rail service to Fort Worth, North Richland Hills, Grapevine and DFW Airport.
+North Richland Hills’ stations are located at:

 TEXRail Ribbon Cutting Ceremony